Artificial Intelligence: Appropriate Use of Generative AI Tools

 - Review examples of Public data.

-- In all cases, use must be consistent with the University’s Data Security Classification policy.
+- In all cases, use must be consistent with the University’s Data Security Classification policy and Ethics policy.

 - Any implementation of artificial intelligence is subject to the review process for software purchases, including the vendor review process.